 WeChat Stores are a Game Changer for Sales

 WeChat stores a brilliant tool for sales, they are ‘static’ stores that can be linked to your account for promotions.
-Built into the WeChat app they utilize the e-wallet service (akin to Apple Pay) for ease of payment and are also highly customisable.
+Built into the WeChat app they utilize the e-wallet service (akin to Apple Pay) for ease of payment and are also highly customizable.

 It is a part of the growing phenomenon of ‘social commerce’ in China, that is linking e-retail with social communications in new, interesting & innovative ways.

-High profile ‘flash sales’ by re-sellers such as ‘Mr Bags’ (over 100 000 USD of Givenchy Bags sold in 10 minutes) have brought the WeChat store fame.
+High profile ‘flash sales’ by re-sellers such as ‘Mr. Bags’ (over 100 000 USD of Givenchy Bags sold in 10 minutes) have brought the WeChat store fame.
 It’s an effective tool and does not require a huge initial investment to set up & start driving qualified traffic which converts to sales.

 - See also Guide to sell on Wechat

 Weibo is China’s most open social network with users able to see posts from anyone.
 It is a microblogging service like Twitter.
 It was thought that it was on the edge of failure a number of years ago but with Alibaba’s backing, this nifty platform looks set to be a big player in ‘social commerce’ when it comes to supporting online sales via social media marketing efforts.
 A big trend to watch.